dagu-org/dagu/docs/source/installation.rst

 .. contents::
     :local:

-You can install DAGU quickly using Homebrew or by downloading the latest binary from the Releases page on GitHub.
+You can install Dagu quickly using Homebrew or by downloading the latest binary from the Releases page on GitHub.

 Via Homebrew
 ------------